chrisgawbill/Hockey-Statistics/README.md

         -Design

     -Currently Working On
-        -Transferring Data from one fragment to another
+        -Putting data on each page
+        -Finishing design of each page

      -Done
         -Navigation
         -Figured out API
+        -Transferring Data from one fragment to another